 TUBES: We use 4 tubes in the VOXBOX.
+All are 4 digit military spec JAN (joint army navy) types.
 The substitutions listed just might work in a pinch but may not give optimum performance.
-Get selected tubes from Manley Labs.
+Get selected Mil Spec tubes from Manley Labs.
 A tube that does not glow or has turned white inside needs to be replaced.
 A tube that makes too much audio noise when tapped (microphonic) or is causing increased hiss should be replaced.
 The life of these tubes averages more than 5 years but individual tubes cannot be predicted and may work 3 weeks or 30 years.
 Let the tubes cool before handling to prevent burns.
 The list is:

-12AX7EH MIC PRE GAIN STAGE, very low noise tube, a good quiet, 12AX7WA or gain.

-ECC83 may work but expect more noise & microphonics and uncalibrated
+6072A or 12AX7LPS MIC PRE GAIN STAGE, very low noise tube, a good quiet 6072, 12AX7WA or ECC83 may work but expect more noise & microphonics and uncalibrated gain.